carnivuth/computer_vision/pages/image_formation_acquisition/ZHANG METHOD.md

 ## MAKING A  GUESS FOR THE DISTORTION PARAMETERS $K$

-At this point the distorted un-distorted coordinates can be calculated from the $H$ matrix and the distorted coordinates can be recovered by the image, so given the lens distortion model:
+At this point the un-distorted coordinates can be calculated from the $H$ matrix and the distorted coordinates can be recovered by the image, so given the lens distortion model:

 $$
 \begin{bmatrix}